-34. Provide training opportunities to municipal New staff on cyber security and threats.
-35. Provide trainings and active shooter drills in New schools and municipal buildings.
-36. Maintain coordination with regional hazmat New team in monitoring potential terror or violence threats.
+34. Provide training opportunities to municipal staff on cyber security and threats.
+New 35.
+Continue providing trainings and active shooter drills in schools and municipal buildings.
+New 36.
+Maintain coordination with regional hazmat team in monitoring potential terror or violence threats.
+New